DhairyaS450/track-ai-web/privacy.md

 - **Communicate with You** about important updates, new features, or changes to our services.
 - **Ensure Compliance and Security** by monitoring for suspicious or fraudulent activity.

-We do **not** use the data obtained from these scopes for purposes unrelated to TaskTide AI’s core functionality.
+We do **not** use the data obtained from these scopes for purposes unrelated to TidalTasks AI core functionality.
 We do **not** sell, lease, or share your Google data with unauthorized third parties.

 ---